voskobovich/yii2-many-to-many-behavior/README.md

 Yii2 ManyToMany Behavior
 ===================
-This behavior makes it easy to maintain relations many-to-many in your ActiveRecord model.
+This behavior makes it easy to maintain many-to-many and one-to-many relations in your ActiveRecord models.

 *Attention, behavior is under development, and not working yet!*

 Usage:
 ------------
-1. Add new validation rule for attributes
+1. Add the behavior to your model and configure it
-2. Add config behavior in your model and set array relations
+2. Add validation rules for the attributes created by the behavior

 These attributes are used in the ActiveForm.
 They are created automatically.